Sudanese refugees in Egypt: Support agencies

+In Cairo, the International Organization for Migration (IOM) is involved in helping process refugees for resettlement, moving refugees, and assisting with their medical examinations.
+IOM also conducts cultural orientation for the refugees to prepare them for resettlement in third countries.
+The UNHCR regional office in Cairo (RO Cairo) is overextended, and after Somalis, the Sudanese (mainly southern Sudanese) represent the largest caseload.

 Conflict with authorities

 When Hosni Mubarak became the president in 1981, regulations were established to allow police to arrest and detain suspects for an undetermined period of time.
 Incidences of police brutality during raids and protests have led to the arbitrary detention of Sudanese refugees and, in some cases, death.